Choosing the Perfect RV Dehumidifier: An In-Depth Buyer’s Guide

-Traveling in your RV during summer is a great adventure, being able to relax on the open road and visit all those places you’ve always wanted to experience.
+Traveling in your RV during summer is a great adventure, and being able to relax on the open road and visit all those places you’ve always wanted to experience, is the best experience.

 hOmeLabs 4000 Sq Ft Dehumidifier 70 Pint Energy Star

-A strong contender to the number one spot, this dehumidifier is a worthy match with its 1.6 gallon water storage capability, it also removes up to nine gallons of moisture a day.
+A strong contender for the number one spot, this RV dehumidifier is a worthy match with its 1.6 gallon water storage capability, it also removes up to nine gallons of moisture a day.

 This unit is great for larger RV’s that have plenty of space to dehumidify.
-A good added benefit is that it won’t cost you any more money to run than the previous portable dehumidifier.
-It seems that most modern dehumidifiers are noise free, that’s exactly the case for this one too.
+A good added benefit is that it won’t cost you any more money to run than the previous portable dehumidifier, and this product is so quiet you can hardly hear it running.

-You can also set the humidity you want your room to be and won’t have to worry about it until its full but not for a full 24 hours.
-Of course, no one wants to be constantly emptying out the liquid from the storage tank, so this dehumidifier has a hose attachment so you can continuously drain any fluid.
+You can set the humidity you want your room to be and won’t have to worry about it until its full but not for a full 24 hours.
+Of course, no one wants to be constantly emptying out the liquid from the storage tank, and this RV dehumidifier has a hose attachment so you can continuously drain any fluid.